trexxak/trxcore/README.md

 - Every structure is iterable.
 - Commas only split if you let them.

 Trexxak doesn’t try to be a language.
 It tries to be **a mirror for structure**.

+## ✦ Benchmarks & Further Reading

+Run `python benchmark_extended.py` to time the parser and translator across all example programs.
+A summary of the results appears in `docs/impact_report.md`.

 ## ✦ Status